Genoese navy: Mercantile conflicts

 A third conflict with Venice began over trading disputes in the Black Sea in 1350.
-Venice allied itself with the Kingdom of Aragon and the Byzantine Empire, and in doing so mustered a large force that outnumbered the Genoese navy.
+Venice allied itself with the Crown of Aragon and the Byzantine Empire, and in doing so mustered a large force that outnumbered the Genoese navy.
 Genoa won a costly victory at a battle in the Bosporus Straits in February 1352 that forced Byzantium to withdraw from the war.
 The tide of the war reversed when in 1353 the Genoese navy suffered a defeat at the Battle of Alghero.
 The loss of a fleet at Alghero sparked civil unrest in Genoa, further hampering the Republic's war effort.
 To combat this discord, the republic was temporarily dissolved and Genoa came under the rule of the Duke of Milan.
 In November 1354 a Genoese fleet commanded by Admiral Paganino Doria surprised a Venetian fleet off the coast of Pylos.
 At the ensuing Battle of Sapienza Genoa sank or captured 35 Venetian galleys.
 A peace treaty was signed between Venice and Milan in 1355, bringing an end to the conflict.
-While the status quo in the east was maintained, the Kingdom of Aragon was able to establish itself as a major rival to Genoese domination of the Western Mediterranean.
+While the status quo in the east was maintained, the Crown of Aragon was able to establish itself as a major rival to Genoese domination of the Western Mediterranean.
 Genoa broke free from Milanese control following the conclusion of the war, and the republic was reestablished.

 In 1378 the War of Chioggia broke out between Genoa and Venice, a conflict Genoa initiated to counter Venetian threats to the Republic's trade routes in the Black Sea.
 During the war, a large percentage of the navy was relegated to escorting transport ships from Genoa to Crimea.
 The Venetians took advantage of the absence of Genoese warships and raided coastal settlements under Genoese control.
 The Genoese navy suffered a defeat in 1378 when a squadron was destroyed by the Venetians off of the Cape d'Anzio.
 Genoa won a victory in May 1379, after which the fleet sailed to the port of Chioggia in the Adriatic and captured the city.
 The Genoese intended to use their new position at Chioggia to blockade the city of Venice, but on June 24, 1380 the navy was defeated and driven from the city by a Venetian relief force.
 17 Genoese warships were captured in the ensuing rout, and the Genoese army was left stranded in Chioggia without supplies.
 The Genoese garrison later surrendered the town, and the War of Chioggia soon ended in a status quo, having exhausted both Genoa and Venice.
 The Genoese navy lost vital sailors, ships, and was supplanted as the leading naval power in the Western Mediterranean by Aragon.